Kittyhope/SeedSigner_translation_emulator/README.md

-# SeedSigner_translation
+# SeedSigner_translation_emulator
-Translated version of SeedSigner software
+This is a seedsigner translation version emulator